Schenectady Savings Bank (Schenectady, NY)

 Article Text

-MISUNDERSTOOD THE REPORT Foreigners at Schenectady Caused a Run on an Established Banking Institution.
-ALL WERE PROMPTLY PAID Failed to Comprehend a Discussion of Trust Companies by the State Superintendent of Banks.
+FALSE RUN ON A SAVINGS bank.
 Schenectady, N. Y., Jan.
-8.-Because 8 of a misapprehension regarding the recently issued report of State Superintendent of Banks Kilbourne, there was a run today on the Schenectady Savings Bank, one of the oldest and most conservative institutions in the state.
-The demonstration was confined almost entirely to foreign speaking persons.
-When the report of the banking department appeared, it was translated by volunteer interpreters into the language spoken by the various foreigners working in this city.
-The criticism of trust companies and recommendations regarding legislation affecting them, produced a bad effect upon these peoe ple, as they did not understand the matter, and in a mysterious manner, a fear gained ground that all was not well with the savings bank here in which thousands of them deposit their savings.
-Scores of them withdrew their money from the bank yesterday and today, when the doors of the institution were opened, there was a large crowd of excited foreigners who demanded their deposits.
-They were promptly paid, the bank officers in anticipation of a run, having prepared for it over night.
-At noon everyone had received what was demanded.
+8.-Because of a misapprehension regarding the recently issued report of the state superintendent of banks, Kilburn, there was a run to-day on the Schenectady Savings bank, one of the oldest and most conservative banking institutions in the state.
+The demonstration was confined almost entirely to foreigners.
+Scores of them withdrew their money from the bauk yesterday, and to-day, when the doors of the institution were opened, there was a large crowd of excited foreigners who demanded their deposits.
+The bank was prepared and they were promptly paid.
+At noon every one had received what was demanded.
 The true situation was explained to the foreigners and gradually the run decreased.

 Article from Waterbury Democrat, January 9, 1903